slatedb/slatedb/docs/0001-manifest.md

 * CAS (1) for manifest and SST writes when the object store supports CAS
 * Two-phase write (5) for manifest and SST writes when the object store does not support CAS

+_NOTE: Two-phase write (5) was selected because the folder structure will be the same for CAS object stores.
+A proxy-based solution (4) would store objects at random locations; only the pointer record would contain the actual object name.
+(5) is in keeping with our philosophy with our belief that S3 will eventually get CAS.
+Once this happens, S3 clients can be replaced simply by swapping the transactional store write for a CAS write.
+Also, (4) requires a proxy read for every object read, while (5) requires an extra write.
+The extra write is preferred since it's asynchronous (it can happen after an async acknowledgement) and obviates the proxy reads._

 #### Two-Phase CAS Protocol

 A description of the two-phase CAS protocol is described in this section.
-There are operations to consider:
+These are the operations to consider:

 1. **Writes**: A process writes an object to object storage and fails if the object already exists.
 3. **Deletes**: A process deletes an object from object storage.